xamarin/Rivets/README.md

 ![Sample Touch to Return Bar](UI-iOS-Sample.png)

-In Rivets, you can use the class `RefererViewBar` to help you display a Touch to Return banner in your app:
+In the Rivets assembly built specifically for iOS, there is a class called `RefererViewBar` that does not exist in any of the other platform specific libraries.
+You can use this class to help you display a Touch to Return banner in your app:

 ```csharp